 If you hold some form of basic coverage, your policy might change under the new government reforms.

 Many of us are happy with basic coverage when it comes to our private health insurance (PHI).
 Basic cover is affordable and provides us with the necessities.
-However, with a new four-tiered system coming into place in April, which will introduce standardised clinical categories for medical treatments, there will be some changes to basic coverage.
+However, the government's new four-tiered system has introduced standardised clinical categories for medical treatments, meaning there will be some changes to basic coverage.

 Luckily, the upcoming reforms aim to keep lower-level coverage the same.
-The government will maintain the current minimum product standards for PHI to ensure affordable basic category products are still available to you.
+The government is maintaining the current minimum product standards for PHI to ensure affordable basic category products are still available to you.

-On 1 April 2019, your insurer will introduce a new tier system for health insurance.
+Insurers have recently begun introducing a new tier system for health insurance.
 The change is intended to simplify the current system by placing policies under a specific classification: Gold, Silver, Bronze or Basic.
-Extras policies will only have three tiers: Gold, Silver and Bronze.
-Combined hospital and extras policies will offer separate ratings for each component and all products must comply with it by April 2020.
+Extras policies only have three tiers under the new system: Gold, Silver and Bronze.
+Combined hospital and extras policies will offer separate ratings for each component.

 As a result of these changes, the government has worked hard to ensure that the current minimum product standards for PHI remain the same.
-That's because any changes could result in rising premiums.
-If you currently hold some form of basic coverage, it's likely that the most important thing about it is its affordability.
+If you currently hold some form of basic cover, it's likely that the most important thing about it is its affordability.
 The changes will mean that there will be no more than an average annual increase in premiums for those who hold the lowest levels of coverage (Bronze and Basic).